ifridemberg/CICD-k8s/Readme.md

         ``` sysctl -w net.ipv4.ip_forward=1 ```

         ``` systemctl stop firewalld ```
-* Paso 3
+* step 3
-    - Colocar la llave publica en el archivo authorized_keys de todos los nodos que van a integrar el cluster, tanto el master como los nodos trabadores, de manera de poder authenticarse via ssh sin usar contraseña.
+    - Place the public key in the authorized_keys file of all the nodes that will integrate the cluster, both the master and the worker nodes, in order to be able to authenticate via ssh without using a password.

-* Paso 4
+* step 4
-    - Installar python y pip en el servidor o en el  wsl desde donde se quiera ejecutar ansible.
+    - Install python and pip on the server or in the wsl from where you want to run ansible.

-* Paso 5
+* step 5
-    - Instalar dependencias y configurar variables opcionales en kubespray.
+    - Install dependencies and configure optional variables in kubespray.

         ``` cd kubespray ```